mobxjs/mobx/docs/best/decorators.md

 -   Decorating static class members
 -   Combining decorators provided by MobX with other decorators
 -   Hot module reloading (HMR) / React-hot-loader might not work as expected

-Decorated properties might not be visible yet on class instances as _own_ property until the first read / write to that property occurred.

-(N.B.: not supported doesn't mean it doesn't work, it means that if it doesn't work, reported issues will not be processed until the official spec has been moved forward)